labring/sealos/README.md

 - [sealos 3.0(older version)](https://github.com/labring/sealos/tree/release-v3.3.9#readme) For older version users.
 Note that sealos 4.0 includes significant improvements, so please upgrade ASAP.
 - [buildah](https://github.com/containers/buildah) Capabilities of buildah is widely used in sealos 4.0 to make cluster images compatible with container images and docker registry.
+- [sealer](https://github.com/sealerio/sealer) Capabilities of sealer is widely used in sealos 4.0 to make Clusterfile compatible with sealer, some module forked sealer source code.